ese-unibe-ch/ese2011-team1/README.txt

 ******************************************************************************************
 Install the play framework

-	- Make sure that you got the last Java-Version
+	- Make sure that you got the latest Java-Version

 	- Download the last Play-Version at: http://www.playframework.org/download
 	- Add the location of the downloaded folder to your PATH.